On Kate Atkinson's "Life After Life," and the value of the ordinary in writing.

 At the beginning Fleur needs a job and is interviewing around.
 She hears about the position at Sir David’s firm through a friend.
 She realizes during the interview that Sir David is a terrific snob, but the job that he offers is the best fit, in part because the work of editing these amateur manuscripts comes easily to her.

 Sir David runs the firm out of his London home.
 His mother, Clara, lives with him.
-Clara is ancient, cared for by housekeeper nurse that she hates.
+Clara is ancient, cared for by housekeeper/nurse that she hates.
 Clara wears bright red lipstick, big jewelry and says outrageous things.
 She must live with her son because she’s old and dotty, but she’s acutely aware of how awful he is.
 She’s mischievous, as well as incontinent, urinating where she stands at times to express her discontent, or irritate the nurse, or something.
 The reader never knows exactly what.
 She’s sly and funny and has everyone’s number, while being like a child in the way of a very old person.
 Fleur and Clara become friends, along with another friend of Fleur’s, a lawyer I’ll call Scott, who helps guide Fleur in the legal tangle at the end.
-They become a trio, Scott and Fleur taking Clara for jaunts here and there in the town.
+They become a trio, a merry band of whistle blowers, with Scott and Fleur taking Clara for jaunts here and there in the town.
 There’s a conspiracy of sorts between them about the dreadful Sir David, though it’s more understated than active.
-It’s just in the undercurrent between them, and will work out well for Fleur in the end.
+The understanding exists in a sort of undercurrent between them.
+The writing is wonderfully subtle.

 No one gets away unscathed, not even the narrator, because she never admits that she has drawn from life for her novel.
 (Has she?
-We don’t know.)
+We don’t know, and then think, well, she must have.)
 When Fleur’s book is prophetic, this reader understood that its accuracy came from Fleur’s knack for observation, as well as out of a sort of fateful mystery.
 In Loitering With Intent, Fleur maintains that she doesn’t know how her novel came about, intimating but not saying that it was an osmotic process.
-It’s a high concept plot twist which works only because Spark’spowers of observation are so keen.
-Indeed, the title “Loitering With Intent,” gives much away about fiction writing itself.
+It’s a high concept plot twist which works only because Spark’s powers of observation are so keen, and she is so playful.
+Indeed, “Loitering With Intent,” gives much away about writing itself, especially the title does!

 We Must All Be Artists Now